 Every two years since May 2000, Nazareth College and Hobart and William Smith Colleges have offered The March: Bearing Witness to Hope.

-What to expect: The roughly 9-day trip takes students from both Nazareth and Hobart and William Smith Colleges to Germany and Poland to study the Holocaust under the collective guidance of Holocaust scholars, survivors, and Israeli and Polish guides.
+What to expect: This 10-day trip takes students from both Nazareth and Hobart and William Smith Colleges to Germany and Poland to study the Holocaust under the collective guidance of Holocaust scholars, survivors, and Israeli and Polish guides.
 Participation has expanded over the years to include graduate students and local community members.

 Travel to cities that were once vibrant Jewish communities, to concentration and death camps engineered by the Third Reich, and to historic locations commemorating acts of resistance and rescue in the face of the "Final Solution."